 Established more than 120 years ago and distributed nationally, Shasta is recognized to be a bottling industry pioneer and innovator.
 As our largest volume brand, Shasta features multiple flavors, including products targeted to the growing Hispanic and other ethnic markets, and continues to earn consumer loyalty by delivering value, convenience and unique tastes such as California Dreamin', Very Cherry Twist and Fiesta Punch.
-More than one hundred years old, Faygo products are primarily distributed east of the Mississippi River and include numerous unique flavors including RedPop, Moon Mist® and Rock'n'Rye®.
-We also produce and market Ritz soft drinks and seltzers, primarily in the southeast U.S., and distribute Big Shot in New Orleans and the surrounding areas.
+More than 100 years old, Faygo products are primarily distributed east of the Mississippi River and include numerous unique flavors including RedPop, Moon Mist® and Rock'n'Rye®.
+We also produce and market Ritz® soft drinks and seltzers, primarily in the southeastern U.S., distribute Big Shot ® in New Orleans and surrounding areas, and offer St. Nick's® soft drinks during the holiday season.